Skip to main content

 The Text Box serves as both a text source and storage:

-• Text Input: Manually enter text content for workflow use
+• Text Input: Manually enter text content for agent use

-• Text Output: Provide stored text to other workflow nodes
+• Text Output: Provide stored text to other agent nodes

-• Data Flow: Pass text content between different workflow components
+• Data Flow: Pass text content between different agent components

 • Reference Storage: Keep commonly used text readily available